1902 50 Cent

 1943 has four variations of wide date, medium and narrow dates plus a distinctive 3/3 date.
 The wide, medium and narrow dates can be defined by drawing a line down the left side of the three and looking to see how the cross bar of the 4 ends relative to that line.
 Out of 158 examples examined I noticed varieties within even those major categories and the occasional coin which could not be clearly assigned to a specific category.
 The wide date was slightly scarcer than the medium and narrow, but not by enough to justify a different price.

-There was one variety that was much scarcer and for which a higher value is justified, which is a 3/3 variety with only 4 examples in that 158 coins I examined.
+There was one scarcer variety and for which a higher value is justified, which is a 3/3 variety with only 4 examples in that 158 coins I examined.
 This variety is also known ad the Doubled Die 3.

 1943 50 Cent